JeffFaer/junit5-extensions/guice-extension/README.md

-# junit5-guice-extension
+# guice-extension

 [![Maven Central][mvn-img]][mvn-link]

-A [JUnit 5 extension](src/main/java/name/falgout/jeffrey/testing/junit5/GuiceExtension.java) which will inject fields marked with `@Inject` and will attempt to resolve any method parameters in your tests.
+Injects fields marked with `@Inject` and attempts to resolve any method parameters in your tests.

 ````java
 @ExtendWith(GuiceExtension.class)